-The International Staff has prepared the attached draft record of the meeting of 29th April, 1965, on the economy of the Soviet-Occupied Zone of Germany.
-Should participants in the discussion wish to propose amendments, they are invited to send them to the International Staff before 10th June, 1965.
+The attached record of the meeting of 29th April, 1965 on the economy of the Soviet-occupied Zone of Germany is the final version approved by the Sub-Committee on Soviet Economic Policy at its meeting of 10th June, 1965.

-(Signed) A. VINCENT.
+(Signed) A. VINCENT